dstrail/simpleapiworkshop/content/010_access_to_cloud9/_index.md

 ...and today you will use it to deploy and test your API!

-Connect to Cloud9 brwosing to [**Cloud9**](https://console.aws.amazon.com/cloud9)
+Connect to Cloud9 by browsing to [**Cloud9**](https://console.aws.amazon.com/cloud9)

-In the console anter making sure you are in the right Region (top right) search for the button **Create environment**
+In the console make sure you are in the right Region (top right) and search for the button **Create environment**.

 ![**Click on the button create environment **](/images/cloud-9-create-environment.png)

 Next:

-1. give a name to your instance
+1. Give a name to your instance

 ```bash
     api-workshop
 ```
-2. configure the options of your Cloud9 instance
+2. Configure the options of your Cloud9 instance

 ![** choose your options **](/images/cloud-9-configure-settings.png)

-3. review the options and Create!
+3. Review the options and Create!

 After a few minutes...

 ![** cloud9 logo will show up **](/images/creating-cloud-9.png)

-...your Cloud 9 environment!
+...your Cloud 9 environment is created!

-Few more configuration steps then we can start:
+There are a few more configuration steps then we can start:

-1. close the Welcome Screen
+1. Close the Welcome Screen
 ![** close the welcome screen **](/images/cloud-9-close-welcome-screen.png)

-2. prepare a terminal in full screen
+2. Prepare a terminal in full screen

 ![** click the x **](/images/cloud-9-open-new-terminal.png)